overturetool/overturetool.github.io/_netmeetings/Net-Meeting-99.md

 #### VDMJ

 Various small fixes to VDMJ type checker as a result of Paul Chisholm's testing, mostly to do with module import/exports and polymorphic types.
-Also made some progress with RM35 (the "set1" type) in VDMJ, though changes not applied to Overture as yet.
+Also made some progress with RM35 (the "set1" type) and RM36 ("seq binds") in VDMJ, though changes not applied to Overture as yet.

 ##  Release Planning